-The oncology department is located at the side of the main hospital.
+The oncology department at Lincoln County Hospital is located at the side of the main hospital.
 Please refer to the hospital map for further details.

 Who will I meet?

 You will meet a range of staff during your treatment in the oncology centre.
 These include: